PDAL/PDAL/doc/stages/writers.copc.rst

 vlrs
     Add VLRS specified as json.
 See `VLRs`_ above for details.

+a_srs
+    Spatial reference to use to write output.

 threads
     Number of threads to use when writing [Default: 10]

 enhanced_srs_vlrs
   Write WKT2 and PROJJSON as VLR [Default: false]

 .. include:: writer_opts.rst